kelseybrianne/e-commerce-backend/README.md

 ## Description

 This is the backend application for an e-commerce site.
 An Express.js API has been configured so that Sequelize can be used to interact with a MySQL database.
 The site connected to this backend application would have the ability to use different categories to organize its products and assign any relevant tags to each product.
+Click [here](https://watch.screencastify.com/v/xagSWq11TS4rKayFsSwr) to watch a quick walkthrough video that demonstrates the application's functionality.

 ## User Story